Skip to content

 Apply for a hardship variation

-If you are finding it hard to repay loans and credit cards you can apply for a hardship variation.
-This is a formal process where you ask your credit provider to change the terms of your loan contract.
-To get a hardship variation, you will need to meet three criteria:
+If you are finding it hard to repay loans and credit cards, you can apply for a hardship variation.
+This is usually a temporary arrangement to help you manage short-term financial difficulties.
+It is a formal process where you ask your credit provider to change the terms of your loan contract.
+It is usually only offered by lending institutions and banks.

-• the loan is for a personal reason, not a business loan (this usually means home loans, personal loans and car loans)
+• the loan is for a personal reason (e.g. home loans, personal loans or car loans), not a business loan

-• you can reasonably repay the amounts agreed under a varied loan contract (maybe you are planning to go back to work after treatment, or you can pay off your debt over a longer term)
+• you can reasonably repay the adjusted amounts agreed under a varied loan contract – maybe you are planning to go back to work after treatment, or you can pay off your debt over a longer term

 • you can’t make your repayments at the moment because of illness, unemployment or some other reasonable cause.

 Your credit provider may ask you for more information about your finances to help them with the decision.
 Work out what you can afford to pay before you talk to creditors.
-If you agree to an amount, it is difficult to go back and change it to a smaller amount, but you can usually pay more if you find you can afford to.
+Once you agree to an amount, it may be difficult to change it.
+You can usually pay more if you find you can afford to.
 Remember, the creditor is focused only on the amount you owe them.
-You may have other creditors to pay back as well.

 Getting a hardship variation may protect your credit rating if you get a variation agreement early and you stay up to date with the lower repayments.
-Check with your lender what will happen to your credit report.
+Sometimes credit providers are required to report any defaults on loan repayments immediately, which can affect your credit rating.
+If you have a hardship variation agreement and think you might miss a payment, tell your credit provider straightaway.

-If you don’t think you will be able to reasonably repay the loan, you may need to consider other options.
-These may include a debt release on compassionate grounds, selling assets or – as a last resort – bankruptcy.
+If you think you will not be able to reasonably repay the loan, you may need to consider other options.
+These may include a debt release on compassionate grounds, selling assets or, as a last resort, bankruptcy.

 Rolling all your loans into one can make it easier to manage the repayments.
 This is called debt consolidation or refinancing.
-Before you refinance, it is important to:
+Before you refinance, follow these important steps:

-• Avoid predatory lenders – some businesses take advantage of people in financial difficulty by offering options that can lead to more problems.
+Avoid predatory lenders – some businesses take advantage of people in financial difficulty by offering options that can lead to more problems.
 They may charge very high establishment fees and interest rates, and make the loan term very short, even for a big loan.
 This is called predatory lending.
-If you think you have a loan with a predatory lender, it’s important to seek legal advice immediately (search for your nearest community legal centre at Community Legal Centres Australia).
+If you think you have a loan with a predatory lender, it’s important to get legal advice immediately.
+Search for your nearest community legal centre at Community Legal Centres Australia.

-• Get independent advice – from a financial adviser or financial counsellor.
+Get independent advice – See a financial adviser or financial counsellor.

 Ask about credit card repayment protection